Social Psychology Network

 Scott and Lotus PlousScott Plous holds a Ph.D. in psychology from Stanford University.
 He joined the Wesleyan University faculty in 1990 and has interests in judgment and decision making; international security; prejudice and discrimination; the human use of animals and the environment; interactive web-based research; and action teaching.

-Among social psychologists, Professor Plous is perhaps best known as the founder and Executive Director of Social Psychology Network, a suite of nonprofit web sites supported by the National Science Foundation, several other organizations, and more than 1,000 members.
-Collectively, these sites have received more than 387 million page views.
+Among social psychologists, Professor Plous is perhaps best known as the founder and Executive Director of Social Psychology Network, a suite of nonprofit websites developed with support from the National Science Foundation, several other organizations, and more than 1,500 members.
+Collectively, these sites have received more than 380 million page views.

 RESEARCH AND WRITING